 A small number of starts (fewer than 50) have not been included above, where the provider has recorded the associated LDM code on the ILR but so far no match to the apprenticeship service has been made.

-The information in this section down to the ‘Tier 1 sector subject areas’ refers to trends in apprenticeship starts up to 2023/24 and updates data which was first published in November 2023.
+The information in this section refers to trends in apprenticeship starts and achievements up to 2024/25, first published in November 2025.

-The period from 2017 to 2024 saw the introduction of key reforms to apprenticeships, including the apprenticeship levy, a new funding system and the completion of the transition from frameworks to the new employer-led apprenticeship standards, as well as the impact of the Covid-19 pandemic.
-DfE’s apprenticeships reform programme (opens in a new tab) policy paper provides more information on the reforms during this period.
+The period from 2017 saw the introduction of key reforms to apprenticeships, including the apprenticeship levy, a new funding system and the completion of the transition from frameworks to employer-led apprenticeship standards, as well as the impact of the Covid-19 pandemic.
+DfE’s apprenticeships reform programme (opens in new tab) (opens in new tab) policy paper provides more information on the reforms during this period.

 In 2016/17, one in twenty apprenticeship starts (5%) were on standards.
 A year later this had increased to over two in five (44%) and by 2020/21 very nearly all starts (99%) were on standards.

-Apprenticeship frameworks were withdrawn to new learners on 31 July 2020, however a small number of starts are recorded after this date in cases where it has been agreed a learner can return to a framework after an extensive break.
+Apprenticeship frameworks were withdrawn to new learners on 31 July 2020, however a small number of starts were recorded after this date in cases where it had been agreed a learner can return to a framework after an extensive break.

 Source: Individualised Learner Record (ILR)